Southern Park Mall: Development

 Originally planned as a joint venture with fellow Youngstown-based developer William M. Cafaro, the DeBartolo Corporation bought out the Cafaro Company's interest in the project in 1968.
 The mall originally had three anchor stores and totaled 905600 ft2.
-Sears opened October 13, 1969 along with the Sears wing that included junior anchor Woolworth.
-JCPenney opened April 2, 1970 and the Youngstown-based Strouss opened April 8, 1970.
-JCPenney and Strouss relocated from DeBartolo's Greater Boardman Plaza, located approximately one mile west of Southern Park Mall.
+Sears opened in October 1969 along with the Sears wing that included junior anchor Woolworth.
+JCPenney and the Youngstown-based Strouss both opened in April 1970.
+JCPenney and Strouss' relocated from DeBartolo's Greater Boardman Plaza, located approximately one mile west of Southern Park Mall.
 Other initial stores included Gray Drugs, Kroger, and Southern Park Theater.
+The Pittsburgh-based Joseph Horne Company began construction on a fourth anchor unit in July 1972 and opened in July 1973.

+Late 20th century

-The Pittsburgh-based Joseph Horne Company began construction on a fourth anchor unit on July 25, 1972, and opened July 30, 1973.
-The Strouss store was changed into Kaufmann's in 1986 when The May Department Stores Company merged its divisions.
-Dillard's acquired Joseph Horne Company with Horne's closing July 17, 1992 and Dillard's opening August 12, 1992.
-Dillard's bought their store and adjoining land on October 13, 1993.
+The Strouss' store was changed into Kaufmann's in 1986 when The May Department Stores Company merged its divisions.

-In 1997 the mall went under an extensive renovation, shortly after the DeBartolo Corporation merged with Simon Property Group.
+Dillard's acquired Joseph Horne Company with Horne's closing in July 1992 and Dillard's opening the following month.
+Dillard's bought their store and adjoining land in October 1993.
+In 1997, the mall went under an extensive renovation, shortly after the DeBartolo Corporation merged with Simon Property Group.
 Simon spent $19 million making improvements to the interiors, adding a food court and a Cinemark Tinseltown USA 7 movie theater at the southeastern edge of the mall's property.
 It opened in 1997 and has 7 screens.
-Jillian's, which replaced Woolworth, was a tenant from 1999 to 2011.
-In 2006, Kaufmann's was rebranded to Macy's following the latter's acquisition.
+Jillian's, a bowling alley, arcade, and bar, was a tenant from 1999 to 2011.
+Jillian's, along with Lady Footlocker, Kids Footlocker, and Men's Footlocker replaced Woolworth at this time.

-On April 3, 2014, news was released of the sale of Southern Park Mall by Simon Property Group to its spinoff, Washington Prime Group.
-On April 5, 2018, Sears announced that they would be closing their location at the mall in July 2018 after nearly 49 years.
-On February 13, 2019, it was announced that Dillard's would also be closing on May 14, 2019 which left JCPenney and Macy's as the only remaining anchors.
-On this same day, the Dillard's building was sold to a Cafaro Company subsidiary, Boardman SC LLC.
-In redevelopment efforts, Washington Prime Group tore down the Sears building in late 2019 and replaced it with the DeBartolo Commons, which added some smaller exterior storefronts whilst decreasing the overall square footage of the mall.
-DeBartolo Commons opened in 2021, adding recreational spaces and restaurants to the complex.
-Earlier in 2021, a Planet Fitness relocated to the mall, combining former tenant locations and creating a new junior anchor space on the mall's east side.